trevcong/trevcong/README.md

 - 👋 Hi, I’m @trevcong
 - 👀 I’m interested in ...
 Coding, 3D printing, snowboarding, cyber security
 - 🌱 I’m currently learning ...
 Java, C/C++, Python, HTML, CSS, JavaScript... more to come
 - 💞️ I’m looking to collaborate on ...
-Projects that seem to help the world of AI
+Projects that help humanity!!
 - 📫 How to reach me ...
+On Github or twitter!

 <!---
 trevcong/trevcong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.